Pond Agencies and Permits in Pennsylvania

 Natural Resources Conservation Service

 If you are constructing a new pond, one of the first contacts you should make is the local Natural Resources Conservation Service (NRCS).
 This federal agency will be able to explain some of the regulations, provide you with important information about soil types, and could even make recommendations on the feasibility or placement of the pond.
 NRCS also has a detailed, free publication on proper pond construction.
-You can find your local NRCS office in the U.S. government section of the local phone book under the Department of Agriculture.
+You can find your local NRCS office on the USDA-NRCS Pennsylvania website or in the federal government section of the local phone book under the U.S. Department of Agriculture.

 County Conservation District